NYCPlanning/data-engineering-code-interview/README.md

 We ❤️ SQL and docker!
 At Data Engineering, we work with database containers a lot and we write a lot of fast and simple ETL pipelines using SQL.
 In this task, you will:

-- Set up POSTGIS container using an image
+- Set up POSTGIS container using the official open-source POSTGIS image
-- Load the `data/raw.csv` into the database and name the table `sample_311`.
+- Load one of the tables you produced in **Python Task 1** into the database and name the table `sample_311`.
 Make sure this process is captured in a script.
-- Perform the same aggregation in **Task 2** in SQL and store the results in a table (same name as the corresponding csv file).
+- Perform the same aggregation in **Python Task 2** in SQL and store the results in a table (similar name to the corresponding csv file).

 ### SQL/Docker Task 2: Spatial SQL

 A lot of popular databases have geospatial extensions, which makes spatial data processing in SQL super easy to use.
 In this task you will:

-- Load the adminstrative data you used in python task 4 to the database as a spatial table
+- Load the adminstrative data you used in **Python Task 4** to the database as a spatial table
-- Do a spatial join in SQL between `sample_311` and the administrative boundaries and add a corresponding column to `sample_311`
+- Do a spatial join in SQL between `sample_311` and the administrative boundaries and add an administrative boundary ID column to `sample_311`
 - Perform the same aggregation in **Task 4** and store the result in a table.
 - **Bonus**: export the table with NTA geometry and complaint count into a shapefile under the `data` folder.